 2. She was using a propane camp stove to heat the pressure cooker.
 I forgot exactly how many quarts of peas my cousin said she put up, but it was in the 30 something range.
 That is one quart a week for around 6 months.

-Time to shoot some guns– as the sun drifted past the top of the pine trees, the shadows started to grow longer, and the daytime temps started to ease a little bit, the time came to break out the firearms.
+As the sun drifted past the top of the pine trees, the shadows started to grow longer, and the daytime temps started to ease a little bit, the time came to break out the firearms.

 On this trip the Bug Out Location I brought – AR15, AK47, FN/FAL, Mossberg 590, Remington 1911 R1 and a Taurus PT709 slim.

-AR15 is my SHTF go to rifle for personal and property protection.
+The AR15 is my SHTF go to rifle for personal and property protection.
 The low recoil makes it ideal for family members and friends that do not like a lot of recoil.

 Awhile back I mounted a Surefire G2X and a Magpul angled firearm grip.